LoicKonan/2143-OOP-Konan/Assignments/P01/README.md

 **Player**

 >
-    - The main Character is A **"US Marine Space Ship"** of the year 3099.
+    - The main Character is A __US Marine Space Ship__ of the year 3099.
     - The Goal is to shoot as many Alien Ships as possible and to not lose all your life.
     - The main Character start 10 life but lose a life every time it is touch by an Alien ship.
     -